txrx0101/devopsdao-docs/devopsdao-token-economics.md

 # NFT marketplace

 NFT tags, completed Tasks and Project pages can be sold and purchased on dodao.dev NFT marketplace for dodao.dev token or stablecoins.
+Stablecoins will be directly exchanged to dodao.dev base token via an AMM.
+Dodao.dev NFTs will be also tradable on Opensea and other external marketplaces.

 # When are service fees due?